iDevelopThings/VueClassStore/README.md

 # Vue Class Stores

-To quickly get started, you can view apptest directory to view a full working example.
+To quickly get started, you can navigate into the apptest directory to view a full working example.
 There's also a webpack.config.js showing the implementation... or you can continue reading.

 ## Why?